scikit-image/scikit-image/doc/source/skips/1-governance.rst

   sentence (but no change of the scikit-image.org landing page or the “about” page), require approval by a core developer *and* no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
-Core developers are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.
+Generally, an objection period of one or two days should be given before lazy consensus is assumed.

 - **Code changes and major documentation changes** require agreement by *two* core developers *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
+Generally, an objection period of one week should be given before lazy consensus is assumed.

 - **Changes to the API principles** require a :ref:`skip` and follow the decision-making process outlined above.